Transcript: Is Matcha Good for You?

 Below is an approximation of this video’s audio content.
 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.

-Who cares how much nutrition is extracted from tea leaves, though, if you eat the leaves?
-We know that drinking tea is good for you, what about eating it?
-Matcha, powdered green tea—invented in China about a thousand years ago, transplanted to Japan.
-Whole leaves of tea milled into a fine powder, you dump a spoonful in water, and then drink the whole thing down.
+Who cares how much nutrition is extracted from tea leaves, though, if you eat the leaves themselves?
+We know that drinking tea is good for you; what about eating it?
+Matcha, powdered green tea; invented in China about a thousand years ago, transplanted to Japan.
+Whole leaves of tea milled into fine powder; you dump a spoonful in water, and then drink the whole thing down.

 Super helpful!
-And how easy.
-You can carry around little packets of matcha with you wherever you go and just dump them in your water bottle.
+And easy.
+Carry around little packets of matcha with you wherever you go, and just dump them in your water bottle.
 You add zero calories at the same time you’re adding whopping loads of nutrition.
-I carry them around whenever I travel.
-Why leave home without it?
+I carry them around wherever I go.
+Never leave home without it.

 Please consider volunteering to help out on the site.